Jobs apps for teens to help with how to find a job as a teenager. These are apps that pay teens as well as help them job hunt.

 Age Requirements: Between 16-18, depending on your state's age of consent

-Do you have an eye for fashion?
-You can use this app to sell fashion finds from thrift stores.
+Does your teen have an eye for fashion?
+They can use this app to sell fashion finds from thrift stores.

-OR, use this app to sell back clothes that you no longer way.
-Maybe you could do this for friends and family members, and then keep a commission off of any proceeds?
+OR, use this app to sell back clothes that they no longer way.
+Maybe they could do this for friends and family members, and then keep a commission off of any proceeds?

 Here's a link to both of their Mobile Apps.

 Have you ever heard “this call is being recorded for quality purposes” at the beginning of a call to a company?